Quick Sort Algorithm

 Why quick sort important?

-Quick sort is one of the fastest sorting algorithms based on the idea of the divide-and-conquer approach.
-There are several compelling reasons to learn quick sort:
+Quick sort is one of the fastest sorting algorithms, based on the idea of divide-and-conquer.
+There can be several reasons to learn quick sort:

-• Efficiency: Quick sort is often the best choice for sorting because it operates efficiently in O(n log n) average time.
+• Often the best choice for sorting because it operates efficiently in O(n log n) on average.

-• Recursion: Quick sort is an excellent algorithm to learn the concept of recursion.
+• An excellent algorithm for understanding the concept of recursion.
 The recursive structure, flow of recursion, and base case are intuitive.

-• Problem solving: The partition algorithm used in quick sort introduces you to problem-solving using the two-pointer approach.
-We can use this idea to solve various coding questions.
+• The partition algorithm used in quick sort is based on the two-pointer approach, which can be applied to solve various coding questions.

-• Cache friendly: Quick sort is cache-friendly due to its in-place sorting property and reduced memory accesses compared to merge sort.
+• Quick sort is cache-friendly due to its in-place sorting property and reduced memory accesses.

 Quick sort intuition